M3wP/Monopoly/C64/readme.md

 the player is in debt nor can players utilise more equity than they currently have (before the trade is executed) in order to accommodate a trade agreement.
-Mandating this is supported by the fact that the term "immediately" is used where there are details so one can assume that all deeds are transferred and all payments made in a single transaction.
+Mandating this is supported by the fact that the term "immediately" is used where there are details in the standard rules so one can assume that all deeds are transferred and all payments made in a single transaction.
 Recall that debt repayments must be a priority to other actions and the only described mechanism for this in the standard rules is dissolving equity.
 There would be an impact of the mortgage and dissolving process of the player in recovering debt that would